hifi-finance/docs/protocol/technical-reference/governor-bravo/hifi.md

 # HIFI

-HIFI is an ERC-20 token enabling its owners to assign voting rights to any address, even their own.
-Alterations in an owner's token balance automatically modify the delegate's voting rights, ensuring a dynamic, transparent, and responsive Hifi Governance process for the Hifi Finance community.
+HIFI is an ERC-20 token enabling its owner to assign voting rights to any address, including their own.
+Alterations in an owner's token balance automatically adjust the delegate's voting rights, ensuring a dynamic, transparent, and responsive governance process for the DAO.

 ## Constant Functions